Bangalore Muslims FC: History

 In 1941, the club clinched Stafford Challenge Cup title and became first Indian club to do so.
-Ahmed Khan, Mariappa Kempaiah have played for the club.
+Ahmed Khan, Mohammad Abdus Sattar, Mariappa Kempaiah, have played for the club.
 It was Bangalore Muslims that challenged the hegemony of Hyderabad City Police achieving success continuously as a non-Kolkata club.

 In the 1960s, the trust that ran the team sold its share of the club to Mumtaz Ali Khan whose trust, the Al-Ameen trust took over the club.
-During the 1960s and 1970s, domestic football in Bangalore was dominated by the PSU teams such as Hindustan Aeronautics Limited (HAL), Indian Telephone Industries (ITI), Electronic Radar Development Establishment (ERDE) and thus drew over the talent from the rest of the clubs.
-This lead to the decline of the football clubs in Bangalore, which also affected Bangalore Muslims.
+During the 1960s and 70s, domestic football in Bangalore was dominated by the PSU teams such as Hindustan Aeronautics Limited (HAL), Indian Telephone Industries (ITI), Electronic Radar Development Establishment (ERDE) and thus drew over the talent from the rest of the clubs.
+This led to the decline of the football clubs in Bangalore, which also affected Bangalore Muslims.

 The team continues to exist in the lower divisions of the Bangalore Football League.
 It participates in the Bangalore District Football Association C Division Championship.
 The Al-Ameen college football team also participates as the Bangalore Muslims team.